Montandalar/advtrains/advtrains_luaautomation/README.txt

 split_at_fc(command)
 	Splits the train in such a way that all cars with non-empty current FC of the first part of the train have the same FC.
 The command specified is sent to the rear part, as with split_at_index.
 It returns the fc of the cars of the first part.

-	Example: Train has current FCs "" "" "foo" "bar" "boo" "foo"
+	Example : Train has current FCs "" "" "foo" "bar" "foo"
-	Result: first train: "" "" "foo"; second train: "bar" "boo" "foo" The command returns "foo" in this case step_fc()
+	Result: first train: "" "" "foo"; second train: "bar" "foo" The command returns "foo" in this case split_off_locomotive(command)
+	Splits off the locomotives at the front of the train, which are identified by an empty FC.  command specifies the command to be executed by the rear half of the train. step_fc()
 	Steps the FCs of all train cars forward train_length()